OneCrazyCoder/MMOGamepadOverlay/README.md

 Key sequences can NOT be "held", so holding R2 vs just tapping it will give the same result in the above example.

-You can also add delays (specified in milliseconds) into the sequence if needed, such as this sequence to automatically "consider" a target when changing targets:
+You can also add pauses (specified in milliseconds) into the sequence if needed, such as this sequence to automatically "consider" a target when changing targets:

     # 'Delay' or 'Wait' also work
     R1 = F8, pause 100, C